 After that, you need to set up a WordPress website on a local server.

 It’s required because we’ll restore the deleted posts to the local site first and then copy the required posts to the live website.

-You could also restore content directly in your live site but we don’t recommend that, mainly due to 2 reasons.
+You could also restore content directly on your live site but we don’t recommend that, mainly due to 2 reasons.

 - First, it can cause errors and break your live website.

 - Second, you may not want to restore all posts included in that backup.
-Restore plugins like UpdraftPlus don’t have an opiton to choose specific posts for restoration, but they’ll restore all posts included in the backup.
-So, it’s safe to restore the databse in a local site and copy only the required posts to live site.
+Restore plugins like UpdraftPlus don’t have an option to choose specific posts for restoration, but they’ll restore all posts included in the backup.
+So, it’s safe to restore the database on a local site and copy only the required posts to the live site.

 If you don’t know, please follow our step-by-step guide to setting up a WordPress site on localhost using XAMPP.
 If you’ve already installed WordPress locally, then you can skip this step.

 iii) Install UpdraftPlus on Your Local Site and Restore Deleted Posts